Global well-posedness and stability of the inhomogeneous kinetic wave equation near vacuum: Introduction

 \subsubsection{The inhomogeneous kinetic wave equation}

 The inhomogeneous (KWE) appears in the physics literature \cite{Zakharov1,Zakharov2}, where existence of a transport term is physically relevant.
 In particular, this type of equations are widely used in the prediction of wave propagation in the ocean.
 Moreover, Spohn \cite{Spohn phonons} discusses the emergence of an inhomogeneous kinetic wave equation, which he calls phonon Boltzmann equation, and addresses its connection to nonlinear waves.
+Therefore, addressing its global well-posedness would be a question of physical interest.

 The inhomogeneous 4-wave (KWE) \eqref{KWE} can be formally derived from the cubic nonlinear Schr\"odinger equation in the whole space